OpenScienceLabs/gsod/2024/proposal.md

 Maintaining high-quality documentation is challenging, especially when initiating a new project and establishing its foundational documentation structure.
 SciCookie, leveraging cookieninja (a cookiecutter fork) as its backend, facilitates the creation of a robust initial structure for new projects.
 It incorporates recommendations from pyOpenSci to optimize the project template, encouraging adherence to best practices from the outset.
-However, SciCookie's current documentation structure is basic, and there's a clear need for guidelines that can assist documentation writers in enhancing documentation quality and effectiveness.
+However, SciCookie's current documentation structure is rather simplistic.
+Undoubtedly, here's a clear need for guidelines.
+These contributions would assist writers and boost quality and effectiveness.

 ### Project's Scope

-This project aims to develop a comprehensive guideline for documentation and refine the initial structure provided by the SciCookie template.
-It will also involve applying these guidelines to at least one OSL Incubator project as a pilot to validate the recommendations.
+This project aims to develop comprehensive guidelines for all documentation and evidence recording.
+Moreover, the scope would include structural refining of the existing SciCookie template.
+Once OSL applies these guidelines to at least one Incubator Project, (as a pilot to validate the recommendations), the process would be complete.

 #### Deliverables